 BACKGROUND

 Liver transplantation is the accepted standard of care for end-stage liver disease due to a variety of etiologies including decompensated cirrhosis, fulminant hepatic failure, and primary hepatic malignancy.
 There are currently over 13000 candidates on the liver transplant waiting list emphasizing the importance of rigorous patient selection.
 There are few studies regarding the impact of additional psychosocial barriers to liver transplant including financial hardship, lack of caregiver support, polysubstance abuse, and issues with medical non-compliance.
-We hypothesized that patient with certain psychosocial comorbidities experienced worse outcomes after liver transplantation.
+We hypothesized that patients with certain psychosocial comorbidities experienced worse outcomes after liver transplantation.

 AIM